 PCPL Book Club

 PCPL Book Club is for anyone who loves to read and talk about what they read!
 We read a new pick each month and get together to chat about what we read.
-We typically meet on the 4th Thursday of the month!
+We typically meet on the 3rd Tuesday of the month at 5pm at the Library!

 Each month is a different genre, style, author, etc. to keep us trying new books and expanding our horizons!
 Hard copies are available at the library and also on Hoopla and/or Libby!
 Stay current by joining our [PCPL] BOOK CLUB Facebook Group.